 Balloon valvuloplasty.
 This procedure is done to open up narrowed heart valves.
 The placement of your catheters will depend on which valve problem you have.

 A catheter is threaded across the valve.
 A balloon is then blown up to make the valve open more easily.
 You may feel pressure as the catheters are inserted into your body, but you shouldn't feel discomfort from the balloon treatment itself.

 - Valve replacement.
-This procedure is similar to ballon valvuloplasty, except that an artificial valve will be implanted in your heart to replace a leaky or narrowed heart valve.
+This procedure is similar to balloon valvuloplasty, except that an artificial valve will be implanted in your heart to replace a narrowed heart valve.

 - Heart ablation.
 In this procedure, you'll usually have multiple catheters placed in the arteries and veins of your groin or neck so that radiofrequency energy can be directed to the part of your heart causing abnormal heartbeats.

-If you're awake during the procedure, throughout the procedure you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions.
+If you're awake during the procedure, you may be asked to take deep breaths, hold your breath, cough or place your arms in various positions throughout the procedure.
 Your table may be tilted at times, but you'll have a safety strap on to keep you on the table.